jerrac/waterdrop/README.md

 # Waterdrop
 Waterdrop is a Drupal 10 in Docker quickstart project.
 Just run the initialize script, update composer.json with your project info, build the dev image, and run `docker compose -f dev.run.yml up` and you have a working Drupal 10 instance.
-Well, almost, still need to do an install.
+Well, almost, still need to install Drupal.

 It is meant to get a development environment up and running quickly.
-I include [Asset Packagist](https://asset-packagist.org/) configuration and use [s6-overlay](https://github.com/just-containers/s6-overlay) to run both Apache and Varnish in the same image.
+I include [Asset Packagist](https://asset-packagist.org/) configuration and use [s6-overlay](https://github.com/just-containers/s6-overlay) to run both Apache and a cron service in the same image.

 I have structured it the same as my various production apps, since I will be using it to launch full apps.
 But, over the years I have found that when apps try to tell me how to run them in production, there is always something that just doesn't fit in my environment.
 So I leave how you go from dev to prod, up to you.

 > NOTE: When you move to prod, make sure you think through all the settings with security in mind.
 Waterdrop is made with
 > development in mind.
 It is NOT secure.

+> Note on packages.sury.org:
+> Ondrej Sury is the Debian package maintainer.
+He provides a more up to date
+> version of php packages for Ubuntu and Debian via his custom apt repo
+> and ppas.
+He has a Patreon if you are interested.

 ## Prerequisites
 You should have Docker installed along with the Docker Compose plugin.